dongseop-kim/universal-datasets/README.md

 # universal-datasets

-This repository is created for easy utilization of public datasets.
+This repository is created to provide easy access to various public datasets.
+These datasets can be easily loaded and utilized for different machine learning and computer vision tasks.

+## Available Datasets
 The following datasets are available.
 1. [CamVid](./univdt/components/README.md)
 2. [PASCAL VOC](./univdt/components/README.md#2-pascal-voc)